stanimirovv/git-revision-script-runner/README.md

 TODO: export different environment variables that can be used by the other script
-TODO: if there are multiple ARGV parameters use all of them as a command

 ## Usage
 ```bash
 npx ts-node index.ts "<command>"
 ```
-!IMPORTANT: note the double quotes in the command.
-Only the first ARGV parameter is read.

 ## Parameters
 All parameters need to be passed as environment variables either exported in the shell or passed to the script.